darinwilson/rma-testing/Readme.md

 ### Repos with Outstanding Issues

-* [inheritance](https://github.com/darinwilson/rma-testing/tree/master/inheritance) : using multiple levels of inheritance breaks if one of the classes is part of module ([RM-806](http://hipbyte.myjetbrains.com/youtrack/issue/RM-806)
+* [inheritance](https://github.com/darinwilson/rma-testing/tree/master/inheritance) : using multiple levels of inheritance breaks if one of the classes is part of module: [RM-773](http://hipbyte.myjetbrains.com/youtrack/issue/RM-773)
 * [jni_return_type](https://github.com/darinwilson/rma-testing/tree/master/jni_return_type) : the compiler does not always assign the correct return type in vendored JAR files : [RM-724](http://hipbyte.myjetbrains.com/youtrack/issue/RM-724)
 * [module_function](https://github.com/darinwilson/rma-testing/tree/master/module_function) : [RM-805](http://hipbyte.myjetbrains.com/youtrack/issue/RM-805) (`module_function` not implemented) is marked as fixed, but it currently raises an error: "RuntimeError: Not implemented yet." (support request filed)
 * [reassign_art_crash](https://github.com/darinwilson/rma-testing/tree/master/reassign_art_crash) : converting a symbol to a string and reassigning to the same variable name causes an ART crash when run in an activity, but works correctly in the REPL (support request filed)